CreateJS/EaselJS/README.md

 A WebGL implementation currently exists, but is limited.

-**SpriteContainer**
-A container that accepts a SpriteSheet, and uses a WebGL stage (SpriteStage) for WebGL-accelerated content.

-**SpriteStage**
-A Stage class that uses a WebGL context.
-Currently, can only have children that are SpriteContainers.

-A new WebGL implementation is in the works, which removes these limitations.
+**StageGL**
+A drop-in replacement for the EaselJS Stage class that fully supports a WebGL pipeline.
+StageGL will draw most Bitmap- based content, including any cached DisplayObjects.

+**WebGLInspector**
+A utility and helper class designed to work with StageGL to help investigate and test performance or display problems.